mathigon/textbooks/content/shapes/content.md

       img(src="https://st.depositphotos.com/1001469/2018/i/950/depositphotos_20187853-stock-photo-automobile-tire-isolated-on-white.jpg")
       svg

 The tire fits inside the square, so the circumference of the tire is [[less than | more than]] the perimeter of the square.
-The perimeter of the square is [[108]] cm so the distance around the tire is less than 108 cm.
+The perimeter of the _{span.shape-name}square_ is [[108]] cm so the distance around the tire is less than 108 cm.

+    x-slider.tire-encasement.reveal(steps=4 when="blank-0 blank-1")

+---

 As we increase the number of sides of the polygon, our estimate gets closer and closer to the distance around the tire.
 This process helps get a good estimate of the circumference around a circle.
 But what if we need to be exact?
 Can we use the straight lines in a circle to help find the circumference?
 Before exploring this further, let’s learn some of the names of the parts of a circle.